Skip to main content

 Quick answers drawn from this episode.

-• In this episode of The Med Device Cyber Podcast, Christian Espinosa interviews Dylan Horvath from Cortex Design about the critical role of human factors engineering and user-centric design in medical device development.
+• In this episode of The Med Device Cyber Podcast, host Christian Espinosa is joined by Dylan Horvath, the CEO and founder of Cortex Design, a firm specializing in medical device design and development.

 Listeners also asked